Factsheet: Residents' parking permits

-Residents’ parking schemes are used in areas where there is more demand than spaces.
+Residents’ parking schemes are used in areas where often there is more demand than spaces.
 These restrictions apply on ALL bank holidays except Christmas Day and unless stated otherwise.
-They don’t guarantee a parking space but help manage parking for people living in those areas.
+They don’t guarantee a parking space but help manage and prioritise parking spaces for those who are full time residents of those areas.

-Do not assume that because the road signs nearby say resident only permit holders that every property is eligible for a permit, and that every car owning person living there will be able to have a permit.
+Do not assume that because a road sign nearby show ‘resident only permit holders’ that every postal address is eligible for a permit, and that every car owning person living at a postal address will be able to have a permit.

 We strongly recommend prior to moving home, you ensure necessary checks are made by yourself or legal representatives to ensure your prospective home is eligible to receive a residents’ parking permit.

-New developments or conversions may have condition’s imposed by the local council’s planning office in the planning consent which restrict or exclude that property from access to on street permits.
-Such information will be contained in the planning documentation held by the local planning authority.
+New developments or conversions are often subject to conditions imposed by the local council’s planning office in the planning consent which restrict or exclude that property from access to on street permits.
+Any such information will be contained in the planning documentation held by the local planning authority.

-Student houses and HMO’s are often still deemed a single dwelling as far as permit allocations go, so only get the same 2 permit allocation.
+Privately let student houses and HMO’s are treated as a single dwelling as far as permit allocations go, so only get the same 2 permit allocation.

 If you do not have internet access you can use your local library’s computers free of charge.